NOTE: This program is currently not available due to lack of funds.

 Non-repayable contribution now available for businesses.
-Small and medium size business and not-for-profit organizations may be interested in getting some outside professional work to help meet an opportunity or challenge.
-Have you ever considered that your business may benefit from someone else’s research and experience?
-The Consulting Advisory Services (CAS) Program is for just this purpose.
+Small and medium size business, social enterprises and not-for-profit organizations may be interested in getting some outside professional work to help meet an opportunity or challenge.
+Have you ever considered that your business may benefit from professional outside expertise?
+The Consulting Advisory Services (CAS) may be of interest to your business.

 What’s the Help?